JdgaleTorre/MemoryGame/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## How to play

+Clone the repository and then open the `index.html`.
+In this game have to find the two cards with the same symbol.
+When click the first Card, the timer will start.
+You win when find the 8 couples of cards.

+You will get 3 stars if you win the game with less than 16 moves, 2 stars if you win the game with less than 26 moves, 1 stars if you get more than 26 moves.